n7consulting/jeyser-docs/dev/docker-architecture.md

  - mysql: A Mysql 5 database to store your data.
 It mounts a volume in jeyser's `docker/mysql` folder, thus even if you delete the container, your database will be saved.

+ - mailer: A postfix server to send any email coming from Docker network.

  **Docker basics**

-Here are some basics for those who wouldn't be used to Docker.
+Here are some basics for anyone not used to Docker.

 Launch Jeyser containers : `docker-compose up -d`

 Get access to Jeyser logs : `docker-compose logs` you can add a container name after logs if you want to see logs from a specific container.

-If something is misworking, begin with a `docker-compose restart`.
+If something is not working as expected, begin with a `docker-compose restart`.
 You can restart a specific container if you specify its name after restart.